Skip to main content

 {/loop}

 Why it works: the form owns product ID/type and form submission; the button is a submit control inside the form.
-The E2E archive scenario submits the form and verifies CartCount updates.
+Add CartCount above the loop when the archive should show a live cart count.

 Single Product Quantity